Winners Announced

 Jannico Kelk

-(2021 Recipient)
+(2021 Photography Recipient)

 Jannico Kelk is a wildlife photographer and videographer at Natural Australia Expeditions, co-founded with Jonathan Lucas.
 He has won and been shortlisted in several wildlife photography competitions and works alongside conservation NGOs